WAPAKONETA, Ohio (WDTN) – July 20th marks the 50 year anniversary of the United States and NASA putting a man on the moon.

 Other events going on throughout the community that week include a 5K, screening a live broadcast from NASA, and the ribbon cutting of the new Neil Armstrong STEM Inspiration Center.
 A full list of community events can be found here.

 The full museum schedule can be found here.
-Standard admission rates apply to all museum events.Grab the FREE WDTN News App for iPhone or Android.
+Standard admission rates apply to all museum events.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.